-i) An overview of the key features and objectives of remuneration policy.
+Relationship Managers have been identified as senior managers and/or material risk takers.
+The number of employees in each group is as followsi) An overview of the key features and objectives of remuneration policy.
 EXIM Bank is committed to maintaining fair, balanced, performance-oriented compensation practices that align with long-term employee and shareholder interests.
 The bank believes in rewarding employees for performing in a way that creates sustainable values for the bank and its shareholders over the time.
 We believe that well-established and clearly communicated core remuneration values drive fairness and consistency across our bank.